June976/vibration-plot-mode-in-vesta-2/README.md

 ```
 and you can get the result.

-The dependent libraries necessary for running of the python script is:
+The dependent libraries for running the python script are:
 - [numpy](https://numpy.org/)
 - [pandas](https://pandas.pydata.org/)
 - [pymatgen](https://pymatgen.org/)